 By Nick White, CTS Premier Coach

-Pack swimming is a relatively rare occurrence for any athlete, and it’s difficult to replicate in a pool.
-Sure, you can swim laps right on someone’s feet or even with their hip, but there’s little that compares to being smack in the middle of a few hundred swimmers out in open water.
+Pack swimming is a relatively rare occurrence for most athletes, and it’s difficult to replicate in a pool.
+Sure, you can swim laps right on someone’s feet or even at their hip, but there’s little that compares to being smack in the middle of a few hundred swimmers out in open water.
 So, without much ability to practice, here are some tips for staying out of trouble:

 Of course, to get yourself into the sweet spot within your pack of swimmers, you need the ability to surge in the water, sometimes several times, and then recover while maintaining a strong pace.
 The final few weeks leading up to your event are a good time to work on this because the workouts are relatively short and fit well into most athletes’ tapering programs.
 I like to have my athletes perform the following workout twice a week in the 3-4 weeks before a goal event.

 Spots Available for 2016 La Ruta de los Conquistadores

 “Pura Vida!” is what you’ll hear over and over from fans and kids and everyone in Costa Rica.
 It translates to “pure life” but it means more like “enjoy life” or “live life to the fullest”.
 That’s the spirit that surrounds La Ruta and it’s impossible not to get caught up in it!
 Sign Up Now